We welcome petitions, as they are an important way for residents to let us know about their concerns and participate in the democratic process.

 - hold a public meeting

-Our Constitution contains full information about petitions, including a template you can use.
+Our Constitution contains full details about how we handle petitions, and includes a template you can use.

 We are not currently considering any petitions.